joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

     }

-Since the `getCamera()` method returns a reference to a camera object (or `null` if no cameras are available) you can access the camera’s methods and properties even if the user denies access to their camera.
-This allows you to set the size of the video instance using the camera’s native height and width.
+Since the `getCamera()` method returns a reference to a camera object (or `null` if no cameras are available) you can access the camera's methods and properties even if the user denies access to their camera.
+This allows you to set the size of the video instance using the camera's native height and width.

     var vid:Video;
     var cam:Camera = Camera.getCamera();